 #3.
 Web-safe typography

-Modern website designs will also boast clean and bold typography.
+Modern website designs will also boast safe, clean, and bold typography.

 Clean design typography will include the following elements –

 - Web-standard fonts.

 - Well sized text, usually bigger than 16px.
-This website uses 17px and 18px size text for improved readability.
+This website uses 18px and 19px size text for improved readability.